 QT Interval Prolongation

-QTc prolongation has been observed.
 Avoid use of XALKORI in patients with congenital long QT syndrome.
 Consider periodic monitoring with electrocardiograms (ECGs) and electrolytes in patients with congestive heart failure, bradyarrhythmias, electrolyte abnormalities, or who are taking medications that are known to prolong the QT interval.
-Permanently discontinue XALKORI in patients who develop Grade 4 QTc prolongation.
-Withhold XALKORI in patients who develop Grade 3 QTc prolongation until recovery to less than or equal to Grade 1, then resume XALKORI at 200 mg twice daily.
-In case of recurrence of Grade 3 QTc prolongation, withhold XALKORI until recovery to less than or equal to Grade 1, then resume XALKORI at 250 mg once daily.
-Permanently discontinue XALKORI if Grade 3 QTc prolongation recurs [see DOSAGE AND ADMINISTRATION and CLINICAL PHARMACOLOGY].
+Permanently discontinue XALKORI in patients who develop QTc greater than 500 ms or greater than or equal to 60 ms change from baseline with Torsade de pointes or polymorphic ventricular tachycardia or signs/symptoms of serious arrhythmia.
+Withhold XALKORI in patients who develop QTc greater than 500 ms on at least 2 separate ECGs until recovery to a QTc less than or equal to 480 ms, then resume XALKORI at a reduced dose as described in Table 2 [see DOSAGE AND ADMINISTRATION and CLINICAL PHARMACOLOGY].

 XALKORI can cause fetal harm when administered to a pregnant woman based on its mechanism of action.
 In nonclinical studies in rats, crizotinib was embryotoxic and fetotoxic at exposures similar to and above those observed in humans at the recommended clinical dose of 250 mg twice daily.
 There are no adequate and well-controlled studies in pregnant women using XALKORI.
 If this drug is used during pregnancy, or if the patient becomes pregnant while taking this drug, apprise the patient of the potential hazard to a fetus [see Use in Specific Populations].